danbev/learning-quantum-computing/README.md

 Where X is the tensor product operator/symbol.
 ```
 So here we can see the state of the quantum circuit before we apply the Uf
-transformation/function.
+transformation/function (our oracle function which is either balanced or
+constant).

-Notice that this way or writing the quantum state as a nice property:
+Notice that this way or writing the quantum state has a nice property:
 ```
                                                            ⌈+1/2⌉
 ⌈|0> + |1>⌉⌈|0> - |1>⌉   +|0,0> - |0,1> + |1,0> - |1,1>    |-1/2|